awsdocs/amazon-lex-developer-guide/doc_source/API_runtime_PostText.md

 The request accepts the following data in JSON format\.

+ ** [activeContexts](#API_runtime_PostText_RequestSyntax) **   <a name="lex-runtime_PostText-request-activeContexts"></a>
+A list of contexts active for the request\.
+A context can be activated when a previous intent is fulfilled, or by including the context in the request,
+If you don't specify a list of contexts, Amazon Lex will use the current list of contexts for the session\.
+If you specify an empty list, all contexts for the session are cleared\.
+Type: Array of [ActiveContext](API_runtime_ActiveContext.md) objects
+Array Members: Minimum number of 0 items\.
+Maximum number of 20 items\.
+Required: No

  ** [inputText](#API_runtime_PostText_RequestSyntax) **   <a name="lex-runtime_PostText-request-inputText"></a>
 The text that the user entered \(Amazon Lex interprets this text\)\.
 When you are using the AWS CLI, you can't pass a URL in the `--input-text` parameter\.
 Pass the URL using the `--cli-input-json` parameter instead\.